-ATHENS, Greece — A Turkish extradition request for the first of nine suspected left-wing militants from Turkey who were arrested in November, a few days before a visit to Athens by Turkish President Recep Tayyip Erdogan was rejected by a Greek court Tuesday.
+ATHENS, Greece — A Turkish extradition request for the second of nine Turkish citizens who were arrested on terror charges in Athens days before a visit by Turkish President Recep Tayyip Erdogan was rejected by a Greek court Tuesday.

 Turkey has sought the extradition of Naci Ozpolat, 48, a Turkish citizen of Kurdish origin, on charges of assisting a terrorist organization.
 He was one of nine people arrested late last year for alleged links to the left-wing Revolutionary People’s Liberation Party-Front, which Turkey, the United States and the European Union deem a terrorist organization.

 Prosecutor Ourania Stathea recommended the court reject the extradition request on grounds there were risks of Ozpolat being tried in Turkey for offenses besides the ones listed on the extradition request.